Blockchain interoperability is the ability of blockchain networks to communicate with each other, sending and receiving messages, data, and tokens.

 External validation is when a set of validator nodes separate from those of either blockchain involved in the cross-chain interaction are used to validate the state of the source blockchain and trigger the subsequent transaction on the destination chain once a specific set of criteria is met.
 While there are many approaches to committee-based consensus—i.e., multi-party computation, decentralized oracle networks, threshold multi-signature contracts—they all involve validator nodes doing trust-minimized off-chain computation that’s authenticated on-chain (i.e. hybrid smart contracts).

 External validation typically requires an honest majority assumption, wherein a majority of the external validator nodes must behave honestly in order for the integrity of the cross-chain interaction to be upheld.
-However, additional techniques can be utilized to increase trust-minimization, such as optimistic bridge validation, anti-fraud networks, and cryptoeconomic staking.
+However, additional techniques can be utilized to increase trust-minimization, such as optimistic bridge validation, risk management networks, and cryptoeconomic staking.
 Despite an additional trust assumption, external validation is currently the only practical way to perform cross-chain contract calls between certain types of blockchains while still providing trust-minimized guarantees.
 It’s also a highly generalized and extensible form of cross-chain computation, capable of supporting more complex cross-chain applications.

 Local validation is when the counterparties in a cross-chain interaction verify the state of one another.
 If both deem the other valid, the cross-chain transaction is executed, resulting in peer-to-peer cross-chain transactions.
 Cross-chain swaps using local validation are often referred to as atomic swaps.